kehantan/labbook/docs/protein/purification.rst

 **Procedure**

 #.
-Pre-cool Buffer D to 4 C at least 30 mins before starting dialysis.
+Pre-cool Buffer D to 4 °C at least 30 mins before starting dialysis.
 #.
 Add 1 L of Buffer D into a beaker.
 #.
 Submerge the dialysis cassette in to Buffer D for 5 to 10 mins.
 #.
 Remove the cassette from the buffer.